-I am senior software developer for Ross Technologies Ltd in Bristol, UK – a software company specialising in search technologies, dynamic web applications and risk analysis.
+Prior to this I was senior software developer for Ross Technologies in Bristol, UK – a software company specialising in search technologies, dynamic web applications and risk analysis.

 My recent projects have included developing a web application for matching large datasets with MatchMaker – the error-tolerant real-time search engine from exorbyte GmbH.
 Prior to that, I worked on the business logic for Exorbyte Commerce Search, the cloud based commerce search platform from exorbyte – the business logic layer is responsible for handling quotes, special offers, contracts and payment processing in this SaaS system.